 What is Content Marketing?

-Content marketing is the process of promoting topical and valuable content as a means of engaging a target audience and converting them into customers.
-There are countless channels through which to distribute content including blogs, emails, social media, and websites.
+Content marketing refers to creating and distributing topical and valuable content to engage a target audience and convert them into customers.
+There are countless channels to distribute roofing content, including blogs, emails, social media, and websites.

 Content Marketing is Here to Stay